neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ax1.grid(True)
 plt.show()
 ```
-Like you can see we are just feeding out `x` with `x_data`, no labels needed
+As you can see we are just feeding our `x` with `x_data`, no labels needed
 this time.
 The validation set contains 1000 equidistant labeled sinus values.
-Note: we never actually trained on that set.
-Before we randomly took our
+Note: we never actually trained on that set before we randomly made our
 choice.
 The comparison with matplotlib looks like that:

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_plt.png)